afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint0-openvpn-site-to-site-paris.md

 - **Solution** : Addition of the route injection directive to the OpenVPN Paris server configuration:
 `push "route 192.168.1.0 255.255.255.0"`

-Routing is working with the push route directive.
+**Proof/Result** :
 On Tokyo, a route has been added to the Paris LAN via the tunnel.
 [Routing Table Tokyo](../assets/verifs/routing-table-tokyo-sprint0.png)